brian-team/brian2/docs_sphinx/introduction/install.rst

 Installing Anaconda
 ~~~~~~~~~~~~~~~~~~~
 `Download the Anaconda distribution <https://continuum.io/downloads>`_
 for your Operating System.
-For Windows users that want to use Python 3.x, we
-strongly recommend installing the 32 Bit version even on 64 Bit systems, since
-setting the compilation environment (see :ref:`installation_cpp` below) is less
-complicated in that case.
-Note that the choice between Python 2.7 and Python 3.x
+Note that the choice between Python 2.7 and Python
-is not very important at this stage, Anaconda allows you to create a Python 3
+3.x is not very important at this stage, Anaconda allows you to create a Python
-environment from Python 2 Anaconda and vice versa.
+3 environment from Python 2 Anaconda and vice versa.

 After the installation, make sure that your environment is configured to use
 the Anaconda distribution.
 You should have access to the ``conda`` command in